Build a Basic View to Explore Your Data on Tableau

 You can easily modify the Tableau view from Basic View by making some changes -To show quarters in addition to years use following methods:

 - Drill down on the Year (Order Date) field by clicking the plus button on the right side of the field.

 - Drag the Order Date field from the Data window and drop it on the Columns shelf to the right of the Year (Order Date) field.

-Go through these Interview Questions of Tableau by Intellipaat
+Go through these Interview Questions on Tableau by Intellipaat

 The new dimension segregates the view into separate panes for each year.
 Each pane has columns for the quarters of the given year.
 This view is called a nested table.
-Nested table displays multiple headers, with quarters nested within years.
+The nested table displays multiple headers, with quarters nested within years.

 Building Views (Automatically)

 By using dragging and dropping field to building the views, use Show Me! ™ To build views automatically.